 A Support Broker is personal ally hired by an adult with a disability to help create and implement life plans, manage budgets, supervise support staff, negotiate rates for supports, network within the community, and expand the circle of friends and other allies in the community.

-Support Brokers are committed to a value system that supports each participant’s fundamental right to live a life of dignity, self-determination, and community inclusion.
-Support Brokers ensure the participant’s health and welfare is supported—assuring safety through a network of family members, friends, and paid supports.
-Support Brokers help provide leadership, resources, ideas, and coordination for their employers.
+Support Brokers are committed to a value system that supports each participant’s fundamental right to live a life of dignity, self-determination and community inclusion.
+Support Brokers assure the participant’s health and welfare is supported—assuring safety through a network of family members, friends and paid supports.
+Support Brokers help provide leadership, resources, ideas and coordination for their employers.
 A Support Broker has a clear focus on helping an employer identify individualized goals to increase independence and quality of life.

 A support broker performs many responsibilities, including the following:

-- Assist the participant to identify and develop community resources to meet specific needs.
+- Assist the participant to identify and develop community resources to meet specific needs; and

 - Assist the participant in distributing the support and spending plan to community support workers or vendors.